-The objective of an operational chain is to systematically and automatically perform a series of complex numerical steps to ensure the generation of ocean predictions and the delivery of related products to end-users.
-The main phases of its workflow are: pre-processing, modelling component(s) run, and post-processing.
+The objective of an operational chain is to systematically and automatically perform a series of complex numerical steps to ensure the generation of ocean predictions and the delivery of related products to end users.
+The main phases of its workflow are pre-processing, modeling component runs, and post-processing.
 Figure 1 shows, as an example, the overall workflow of the chain implemented for the Global Ocean Forecasting System operated by NMEFC (China).
 Here, the main steps, as designed for the specific operational system, include data pre-processing, data assimilation, numerical simulation, and production for final delivery.

-Pre-processing consists of accessing and preparing upstream data (i.e., observations, atmospheric forcings, other model outputs to be used as boundary conditions, etc.) to be ingested by the modelling component.
-In the case of ocean observations, it is responsible for the collection, transmission, analysis, and quality control.
-The time consumption of data assimilation depends on the amount of data used and on its complexity.
+Pre-processing consists of accessing and preparing upstream data (i.e., observations, atmospheric forcings, and other model outputs to be used as boundary conditions) to be ingested by the modeling component.
+In the case of ocean observations, it is responsible for collection, transmission, analysis, and quality control.
+The time consumption of data assimilation depends on the amount of data used and on their complexity.
 Ocean models also need atmospheric forcing fields.
-Indeed, the performance of ocean operational forecasting systems is very sensitive to the type of atmospheric forcing used (Li et al., 2021), and atmospheric forecasting variables are needed to be collected and interpolated into the ocean model grid to compute wind stress, surface heat fluxes or surface water exchanges.
-The time needed for the preparation of the atmospheric forcing, usually part of the first step of an operational suite, depends firstly on the (scheduled) atmospheric model forecast availability and secondly on the computational efficiency, and the computational efficiency in having the atmospheric forcing data ready to be used by the ocean model.
+Indeed, the performance of ocean operational forecasting systems is very sensitive to the type of atmospheric forcing used (Li et al., 2021), and atmospheric forecasting variables need to be collected and interpolated into the ocean model grid to compute wind stress, surface heat fluxes, or surface water exchanges.
+The time needed for the preparation of the atmospheric forcing, usually part of the first step of an operational suite, depends firstly on the (scheduled) atmospheric model forecast availability and secondly on the computational efficiency, as well as the computational efficiency in having the atmospheric forcing data ready to be used by the ocean model.

 Other forcing data sources, such as freshwater inputs from river discharges, are progressively being included in ocean forecast models.
-In regional, Unlike in global ocean models, in regional models, this pre-processing block must include the preparation of the necessary data (usually from a global or basin model) that will be imposed as boundary conditions along the open boundaries of the regional domain.
+Unlike in global ocean models, in regional models, this pre-processing block must include the preparation of the necessary data (usually from a global or basin model) that will be imposed as boundary conditions along the open boundaries of the regional domain.

-Incorporating observations (both from satellites and in situ platforms) into an ocean model via data assimilation is desirable, for operational forecasting (and reanalysis) systems to obtain accurate estimates of the ocean state (Tonani et al., 2015) and initial condition for the forecast.
-Complex methodologies are developed and implemented in ocean forecasting chain that are
+Incorporating observations (from both satellites and in situ platforms) into an ocean model via data assimilation is desirable for operational forecasting (and reanalysis) systems to obtain accurate estimates of the ocean state (Tonani et al., 2015) and initial conditions for the forecast.
+Complex methodologies are developed and implemented in oceans forecasting chain that are strongly linked to the ocean model used, to the model resolution, and to the observations assimilated using different classes of data assimilation (Cummings et al., 2009)